nickjanssen/angus/README.md

 Angus
 =====

-Pre-configured scaffolding framework for fast web-app building
+One build configuration for all your web apps.

 ![angus logo](http://i.imgur.com/NY8t6v2.jpg)

-Popular build tools such as GruntJS and Yeoman are great, but are a headache when you need to build and maintain several apps.
+Scaffolding tools such as Brunch and Yeoman are great, but are a headache when you need to build and maintain several apps.
 Web apps usually have the same requirements in terms of build tooling:

 * JSHint the code